IPSAS Essentials Course - How does it work?

 Our online courses are led by the same highly-qualified professionals who teach our face-to-face Public and In-House Training courses.
-The instructor provides support both through a discussion forum and weekly live webinar sessions.
-The discussion forum and webinars also provide opportunities to meet virtually and discuss topics with your class-mates.
+The instructor provides support through a discussion forum and email.
+The discussion forum also provides opportunities to discuss topics with your class-mates.

 This is a ten-module course with modules on:

 - Introducing IPSAS

 - The IPSASB Conceptual Framework and Key Accrual Accounting Concepts